-Central to our program's success is the inquiry method of learning.
-Our programs include discussions, rather than relying on presentations that require participants to sit quietly and listen.
+Central to our program's success is the inquiry method of learning and teaching.
+Our programs include discussions, rather than presentations that require participants to sit quietly and listen.
 A successful discussion has participants asking and answering questions.
 Don't worry about wrong answers.
-There will be time to correct misconceptions.
+There will be time to address misconceptions.
 Participants begin with the inquiry question "What types of turtles are found in this body of water?"
 From this starting point, they may develop other questions, such as "What parts of the body of water do turtles prefer?" or "What types of bait work best?" or "What is the effect of camouflage on trapping efficiency?"
-Assuming that the leader has the background knowledge, weWe also suggest that leaders addressing the following points, which have been important aspects of our approach to teaching:
+Assuming that the leader has the background knowledge, we also suggest addressing the following points, which have been important aspects of our approach to teaching:

 - Share natural history information about the aquatic turtle species common in the area. - Lead a discussion about the ecological role of turtles and the pressures that some turtle populations are facing.
 For example, commercial trade is responsible for many turtles being taken out of the wild for use as pets, food, or medicine.
+An internet search for "Asian turtle trade" will bring up a variety of reports and news publications about the issues of turtles in the food trade.
 Another pressure is road mortality.
-Both terrestrial and semi-aquatic turtles move across roads during breeding seasons and can be hit by cars. - Describe situations related to non-native species.
+Many semi-aquatic turtles move across roads during breeding seasons and can be hit by cars. - Describe situations related to non-native species.
 Non-native species sold as pets often get released into the wild by pet owners who have decided they can no longer care for them.
-An internet search for "Asian turtle trade" will bring up a variety of reports and news publications about the issues of pet turtles.
 For example, in our area, the Red-eared Slider is not a native turtle but people who had them as pets have released them into the natural environment.
 They are a subspecies of our Yellow-bellied Slider and the populations have been interbreeding with unknown repercussions.